smart-edge-open/edgeapps/applications/herta-connect/README.md

 `helm uninstall hc-openness`

 ## **Related material**
-* See ourt website at https://herta.ai
+* See our website at https://herta.ai